venomlab/pylsp-refactor/README.md

 `python-lsp-server` and your IDE/text editor documentation on how to setup `python-lsp-server`.

-## Configuration

-- `pylsp.plugins.pylsp_refactor.enabled` is `true` by default, you can change it to false to disable plugin completely

 ## Features

 This plugin adds the following features to `pylsp`: